iunera/codeanalysis/README.md

 **Description of the csv data - example in ./src/jdt.csv**
 <p>
-The headers of the csv have to contain the following lables "creditor,debtor,amount,risk". <p><p>
+The headers of the csv have to contain the following labels "creditor,debtor,amount,risk". <p>
 - "Creditor" is the outgoing dependency root (caller).
 - "Debtor" is where the dependency is heading to (callee).
 - "Amount" is the intensity of the dependency (how often is it called).
 - "Risk" is the value of another strength dimension of a dependency that gets used for coloring if available ( In the example the amount is the number of method calls and risk the number of distinct called java types(classes, interfaces, Enums)).</p>

-*Drilldown files: *
+**Drilldown files: **
 <p>When you add a "mydata_drilldown" file it has to be named as the parent file (mydata.csv) with "_drilldown" appended in the filename.
 E.g.:"jdt.csv->jdt_drilldown.csv".</p><p>
 The labels in a drill-down file (jdt_drilldown.csv) have to be named "topcreditor, topdebtor, creditor, debtor, amount, risk", whereby the topcreditor and topdebtor have to correspond to the "creditor" and "debtor" in the parent file (jdt.csv).
 The "topcreditor and topdebtor" are needed for the relation to the parent compontents.</p><p>
 Creditor and debtor and in the drilldown file represent the children objects of the parents.
 You can add another depth dimension with a "drilldown_drilldown.csv" file naming (e.g. jdt.drilldown_drilldown.csv) then the topcreditor and topdebtor correspond to the debtor and creditor of the superior level "_drilldown" file (jdt_drilldown.csv).</p><p>